- Fee assured

 Areas of interest

-Prostate cancer; bladder cancer; robotic surgery; general urology; benign prostatic hyperplasia; circumcision; hydrocoele repair
+Prostate cancer; bladder cancer; testicular cancer; robotic surgery; general urology; benign prostatic hyperplasia; circumcision; hydrocoele repair; urinary incontinence; urinary tract infection

 Medical secretaries